Showcasing rare and precious collectables of Queen Elizebeth II and her coronation ceremony dated as early as 1953, this is something you cannot miss.

 The area remains relatively untouched with no shopping malls or skyscrapers in sight, rather the streets are lined with charming shophouses, some of them home to Singapore’s oldest clan associations, while some others have been taken over as sex shops and massage parlors.

+Despite its seedy veneer, Geylang remains bustling at all hours thanks to the many food stalls located at two-story shop houses.
 Open from the afternoon till late at night, one of the more popular food stalls located here is Leong Kee (Geylang Lor 11), famous for its savory bak kut teh (pork rib soup), another popular spot is People’s Prawn Noodles (Geylang Lor 12), but perhaps the most famous is Sin Huat Seafood Restaurant (659 Geylang Road, +tel 65 67449755).
 The Sri Lankan crab bee hoon –- prepared one claypot at a time -- has become a must-visit for many big name chefs, and Anthony Bourdain claims to visit the eatery whenever he’s in Singapore.

 Telok Blangah